Capital gains tax broker Indonesia

 Locals

-These are the Indonesian nationals since birth.
-This person will continue to pay taxes even when he or she is working abroad until he or she decides to leave the country permanently.
+These are Indonesian nationals since birth.
+This person will continue to pay taxes even when working abroad until they decide to leave the country permanently.

 Foreign Residents

-A foreign resident, for the sole basis of determining taxation, is an alien who has stayed in the country for no less than 183 days over 12 months.
+For the sole purpose of determining taxation, a foreign resident who has stayed in the country for at least 183 days over 12 months.
 During the fiscal year, this person decides (or thinks about) living in the country for good.

 Foreign Non-residents

-These are foreign individuals who do not meet the criteria to be considered as tax residents but are earning money in Indonesia.
+These foreign individuals do not meet the criteria to be considered tax residents but earn money in Indonesia.

-It’s essential to know which of these you or your employees belong to since it affects your tax rate and its basis.
+Knowing which of these you or your employees belong to is essential since it affects your tax rate and its basis.
 For example, Indonesia, like some countries, adopts the worldwide income principle.
-It means if you’re a tax resident in the country, you need to pay taxes to the Indonesian government even for income earned overseas.
-The only time you can avoid this is if your country where you’re working and Indonesia has a double taxation agreement.

 If you’re an individual tax resident (local or foreign)